 Buildings 25 years

-Building/leasehold improvements
+Building/leasehold improvements Up to 25 years or term of lease

 Machinery and equipment 3 to 10 years

 We estimate the useful life of property, plant and equipment based on the nature of the asset, historical experience, the terms of any related customer contract and expected changes in technology.
 When major components of an asset have a significantly different useful life than their primary asset, the components are accounted for and depreciated separately.
 We review our estimates of residual values, useful lives and the methods of depreciation annually at each year end and, if required, adjust for these prospectively.
 We determine gains and losses on the disposal or retirement of property, plant and equipment by comparing the proceeds from disposal with the carrying amount of the asset and we recognize these gains and losses in our consolidated statement of operations in the period of disposal.